haproxy/haproxy/doc/lua-api/index.rst

   of the channel buffer while negative offset is relative to their end.

   :param class_channel channel: The manipulated Channel.
-  :param string string: The data to copied into incoming data.
+  :param string string: The data to copy into incoming data.
-  :param integer offset: *optional* The offset in incomding data where to copied
+  :param integer offset: *optional* The offset in incoming data where to copy
                          data.
 0 by default.
 May be negative to be relative to the end of incoming data.
   :returns: an integer containing the amount of bytes copied or -1.